Image relevance check

 Prep notes

-Unsalted butter melted and slightly cooled and butter or oil for the griddle for cooking before you start cooking so the method does not stall.
+Unsalted butter melted and slightly cooled and butter or oil for the griddle for cooking before heat goes on.

 Adjustment logic